nicklockwood/layout/README.md

 (You may have noticed that the `title` and `titleFont` constants are surrounded by `{...}` braces, but the `titleColor` constant isn't.
 This is explained in the [Expressions](#expressions) section below.)

+You will probably find that some constants are common to every layout in your application, for example if you have constants representing standard spacing metrics, fonts or colors.
+It would be annoying to have to repeat these everywhere, but the lack of a convenient way to merge dictionaries in Swift (as of version 3.0) makes it painful to create a static dictionary of common constants as well.

+For this reason, the `constants` argument of `LayoutNode`'s initializer is actually variadic, allowing you to pass multiple dictionaries, which will be merged automatically.
+This makes it much more pleasant to combine a standard constants dictionary with a handful of custom values:

+    let extraConstants: [String: Any] = ...

+    self.loadLayout(
+	    named: "MyLayout.xml",
+	    constants: globalConstants, extraConstants, [
+	    	"title": NSLocalizedString("homescreen.title", message: ""),
+	    	"titleColor": UIColor.primaryThemeColor,
+	    	"titleFont": UIFont.systemFont(ofSize: 30),
+	    ]
+	)

 ## State

 For more dynamic layouts, you may have properties of the view that need to change frequently (perhaps even during an animation), and recreating the entire view hierarchy to change these is neither convenient nor efficient.
 For these properties, you can use *state*.
 State works the same way as constants, except you can update state after the `LayoutNode` has been initialized: